-- Install Uptime Infrastructure Monitor on the new host. - Refer to directions for your target platform in Installing the Monitoring Station; you can ignore the Post-Installation Tasks section. - 2.
-Begin editing the reporting instance's uptime.conf file, which is found at the root of the Uptime Infrastructure Monitor installation. - 3.
+- 1. Install up.time on the new host. - Refer to directions for your target platform in Installing the Monitoring Station; you can ignore the Post-Installation Tasks section. - 2.
+Begin editing the reporting instance's uptime.conf file, which is found at the root of the up.time installation. - 3.
 Add the following line: